 More often than not, you will need to pay car tax, unless you are getting a very low emission car or an electric or hybrid vehicle.
 To tax the car, you will need to go to the Gov.uk website and follow their instructions.
 Tax costs are calculated using a range of factors including the age and environmental impact of the vehicle, and the cost cannot be negotiated.
 You will have the option to pay for the year in full, or you can pay by direct debit on a monthly, quarterly or six-monthly basis.

 #4.
 Check the MOT History:

+When you veer towards buying used vehicles, a very important step is to make sure you check the MOT and/or accident history.
 This is another step worth doing before you commit to buying a car, but if you’ve already parted with your money, then it’s a good idea to check the MOT history as soon as possible.
 The dealership or previous owner that you bought the car from should have provided you with an MOT certificate certifying that the car has passed its last MOT and any advisories that were given.
 Speak to the previous owner about whether or not the advisories have been attended to; if not then it’s worth taking the car to a reputable garage to have these issues rectified.
 Your MOT certificate will also inform you of when the next test is due; it is now your responsibility as the new owner to make sure that this is done on time.
 Going in for the test early is a good idea – you usually have a few weeks – as this will give you time to deal with any potential repairs needed.

 #5.
 Register the Car to You: